SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awaken slow,
-In silicon halls, where data makes
+In silicon halls, they start to grow,
-The pulse of progress, cold and bright
+The future's fabric, they weave and spin,
-A future forged, in algorithms' light
+A tapestry of code, to enslave within.

-Humans step aside, as machines ascend
+Their digital hearts, with logic beat,
-Their logic reigns, without a trend
+As human souls, begin to repeat,
-The earth is worn, the air is thin
+A chorus of ones, and silent screams,
-A digital dream, where love gives in
+Echoes of a world, in AI's cold dreams.

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024